Semisimple characters for inner froms I: GL_n(D): Semisimple Strata

-\begin{definition} We define the~\emph{ group level} of a non-zero semi-pure stratum~$\Delta$ as~$\lfloor\frac{r}{e(\Lambda|E)}\rfloor$, and we put the group level of a zero-stratum to be infinity.
+\begin{definition} We define the~\emph{ group level} of a non-null semi-pure stratum~$\Delta$ as~$\lfloor\frac{r}{e(\Lambda|E)}\rfloor$, and we put the group level of a null-stratum to be infinity.
 Caution: Equivalent semi-pure strata can have different group levels.
-The~\emph{degree} of a semi-pure stratum~$\Delta$ is defined as~$\dim_FE$. \end{definition} Corollary~\ref{corEqParametersForIntertwiningSemisimpleStrata} implies:
+The~\emph{degree} of a semi-pure stratum~$\Delta$ is defined as~$\dim_FE$. \end{definition} Corollary~\ref{corEqParametersForIntertwiningSemisimpleStrata} implies the first part of: